twpayne/chezmoi/README.md

  * The *config file* contains machine-specific configuration, by default it is `~/.config/chezmoi/chezmoi.yaml`.

+Initialize `chezmoi`:

+    $ chezmoi init

+This will create a new `git` repository in `~/.local/share/chezmoi` with permissions `0700` where `chezmoi` will store the source state.  `chezmoi` generally only modifies files in the working copy.
+It is your responsibility to commit changes.

+`chezmoi` works with many other version control systems too.
+See "Using non-git version control systems" below if you don't want to use `git`.

 Manage an existing file with `chezmoi`:

     $ chezmoi add ~/.bashrc

-This will create the source directory `~/.local/share/chezmoi` with permissions `0600` where `chezmoi` will store the source state (if it does not already exist), and copy `~/.bashrc` to `~/.local/share/chezmoi/dot_bashrc`.
+This will copy `~/.bashrc` to `~/.local/share/chezmoi/dot_bashrc`.

-You should manage your `~/.local/share/chezmoi` directory with the version control system of your choice. `chezmoi` will ignore all files and directories beginning with a `.` in this directory, including directories like `.git` and `.hg`.

 Edit the source state: